 Industry focus: healthcare, crowdsourcing intermediaries, innovation consulting, construction

-I am a Senior Research Fellow at IKON research centre and a visiting research scholar at Stern School of Business, New York University.
-I first joined WBS in summer 2009 and was subsequently awarded with the highly competitive ESRC Postdoctoral Fellowship.
-In 2013, I crossed the Atlantic to work on an exciting (ongoing) NSF-funded project at Stern NYU examining how organizations might use crowdsourcing to boost their capacity to innovate.
-I am also currently involved in a large NIHR-funded study looking at how evidence-based guidelines could be leveraged within multi-party collaborative efforts to redesign the organization of healthcare services across whole systems.
+Emmanouil (Manos) joined the ISM group in 2014.
+He has previously held postdoctoral positions at IKON research centre and Stern School of Business, New York University.
+Currently, Manos focuses on examining how organizations might use crowdsourcing to boost their capacity to innovate.
+He is also currently involved in a large NIHR-funded study looking at how evidence-based guidelines could be leveraged within multi-party collaborative efforts to redesign the organization of healthcare services across whole systems.
 See, http://www.nets.nihr.ac.uk/projects/hsdr/12500220

 Manos holds a Bachelor's Degree in Business Administration (Athens University of Economics and Business), a MSc in Operational Research and Management Science (with distinction, Aston Business School), and a PhD in Organization Studies (Liverpool University).